juanjcardona13/graphene_django_cruddals/README.md

     )
 ```

-Then we can create a complete CRUD+DALS with the following schema
+Then we can create a complete CRUD+DALS with the following code

 ```python
 class CruddalsRestaurant(CruddalsModel):